MacCodeDev/game-app-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Run Json Server

+To download the server json you must first download it through the console using the command: `npm install -g json-server`.
+Then in order to start such a server, you need to enter the command in the term: `json-server --watch db.json`.